Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +3000

-- Michigan State is 16th-best in college basketball in terms of its odds to win the national championship (+3000), much higher than its computer rankings (27th).
+- Oddsmakers rate Michigan State much higher (16th-best in college basketball) than the computer rankings do (27th).

-- In terms of their national championship odds, the Spartans have experienced the 69th-biggest change this season, improving from +6000 at the beginning to +3000.
+- The Spartans' national championship odds have jumped from +6000 at the beginning of the season to +3000, the 69th-biggest change among all teams.

 - Based on its moneyline odds, Michigan State has a 3.2% chance of winning the national championship.